Nik-Zainal-Group/signature.tools.lib/README.md

 - **min.Min.WCCS**: minimum of the minimum within cluster cosine similarity.
 This is a goodness of clustering metric.
 We compute the cosine similarity between the members of each cluster, and for each cluster we report the minimum cosine similarity.
 Finally we report the minimum of the minimum cosine similarities, which indicates how different the signatures can be in the least homogeneous (most spread) cluster.
 This value becomes low when at least one cluster is beginning to include very different signatures, possibly indicating complex solutions (see PCA rings in Extended Data Figure 1, in the Nature Cancer paper).
 - **max.Max.BCCS**: maximum of the maximum between cluster cosine similarity.
 This is a goodness of clustering metric.
 We compute the cosine similarity between the members of different clusters, and for each cluster pairs we report the maximum cosine similarity.
 Finally we report the maximum of the maximum cosine similarities, which indicates how similar the signatures can be when they belong to different clusters.
 This value becomes high when two clusters are beginning to include very similar signatures, possibly indicating complex solutions (see PCA rings in Extended Data Figure 1, in the Nature Cancer paper).

-While it can be interesting to look at all these metrics, we reccommend to mostly use **norm.Error (orig. cat.)** and **Ave.SilWid**, using a suitable number of bootstraps and repeats and with the Clustering with Matching (MC) clustering algorithm, as described in our Nature cancer paper.
+While it can be interesting to look at all these metrics, we recommend to mostly use **norm.Error (orig. cat.)** and **Ave.SilWid**, using a suitable number of bootstraps and repeats and with the Clustering with Matching (MC) clustering algorithm, as described in our Nature cancer paper.

 **What parameters should I use for signature extraction?**